SteelCompendium/data-md-dse/Bestiary/Human Storm Mage.md

 intuition: 0
 agility: 0
 reason: 2
-presence: 0
+presence: 1
 traits:
 - name: Arcane Shield
+  effect: The mage has triple edge against melee attacks and abilities.
+Whenever the
-  effect: Whenever the mage takes damage from an enemy adjacent to them, the damage
-    is reduced by 3 (minimum 0), and the enemy takes 3 thunder damage and is pushed 2 squares.
+    mage takes damage from an enemy adjacent to them, the enemy takes 1 lightning damage and is pushed 2 squares.
+- name: Studied Supernatural Insight
+  effect: The storm mage can target supernatural creatures and objects within 10 squares,
+    even if they don’t have line of effect.
 abilities:
 - name: Lightning Bolt
   type: Action